-Capturing an authentic and compelling testimonial story on video is more than setting up a camera and asking customers to tell you about their experience.
-Your customer is probably not a professional spokesperson, so this technique rarely leads to a concise or complete story.
+Capturing a compelling testimonial interview on video is more than setting up a camera and asking customers to talk about their experience.
 While it’s true that you have little control over how a customer feels and what words they will use to describe your product or service, it doesn’t mean you can’t use techniques that will guide the story in the right direction.

 In this article, you’ll learn how to prepare better testimonial interview questions, how to conduct an interview to ensure you capture a complete story, and how to utilize professional interviewing techniques that extract authentic and powerful sound bites.

 The techniques mentioned here assume that you are conducting and recording a video interview that will be edited.
 As you conduct your interview, you are looking for individual quotes that you or your editor can select, trim and arrange into an attention-holding story that unfolds logically with a beginning, middle and end.

 After you have identified your subject and they agree to be interviewed, your ultimate goal is to get them share their unique perspective in a believable and momorable way.
 The best way to solidify a memory is through story.

 The link between memory and stories is tightly woven.
 You can’t understand story without understanding memory.
 Our evolution has gifted us with some interesting memory quirks including our natural urge to preference a complete story over one where essential parts are missing. – The link between memory and stories – Shawn Callahan